 Landmannalaugar

-It is well worth spending at least a whole day (especially for sunrise to sunset) hiking the various trails and photographing the layers upon layers of colorful rhyolite mountains.
+It is well worth spending at least a whole day (especially from sunrise to sunset) hiking the various trails and photographing the layers upon layers of colorful rhyolite mountains.
 Notice the intense colors of the land, attributable to the rich minerals and geothermal properties found throughout.

 Eldhraun